What Is Forensic Accounting? (Education, Careers, and More)

 3. Litigation

 In some cases, the findings of a forensic accounting investigation can lead to litigation.
-In such cases, you may be asked to provide expert testimony or support during the trial.
+In such cases, you may provide expert testimony or support during the trial.

 How to become a forensic accountant

 Forensic accounting is a rapidly growing field that offers many opportunities for those with the right skills and forensic accounting education.
-As you pursue a career in forensic accounting, you'll need to do a few things to get started.
+As you pursue a career in forensic accounting, start with these things.

 Get a relevant undergraduate degree.